 Having a water leak at your home or business is not a nice thing to deal with, even when it is something that you need to sort yourself.
 But what if, for example, you have a water leak from an upstairs flat above you?
 How does that work and who is responsible?
-We look into that in this guide.
+We look into that in this in our informative guide to help understand what to consider.

 We’ll explain the situation briefly and then give some tips to consider when looking at how to handle a water leak from an upstairs flat and the three people to speak to.